 The Data factory in Microsoft Azure helps to manage and create ETL pipelines for big data.
 Azure Data Factory tools combine Cloud with Big Data technology which is the two innovative fields in today’s era to move any organization towards the future and draw valuable information from the data.

 This is a guide to Azure Data Factory.
-Here we discuss the Introduction to Azure Data Factory and its different components, Functions along with advanced features.
+Here we discuss the introduction to Azure Data Factory and its different components, functions and features.
 You can also go through our other suggested articles to learn more –